HACKSSENTIAL RULES ~ CHAPTER VI

 Combat is a sub-application of the core rule on actions of the previous chapter; the principles are the same adapted to an attack as follows:

-The attacked subject has the following options:
+The attacked subject has the following defense options:

 Melee ARC (attacker) > Melee ARC (defender)